 So when you engage 4 wheel drive, the vehicle doesn’t know it’s driving in rain or snow or mud or sand.
 These are all low traction, slippery driving surfaces but they all need to be driven on differently.
 A rainy day creates a lot of slick and greasy road conditions.
 Now with 4 wheel drive engaged on a highway or dry pavement, you expect the traction level to improve, which it does, however, it doesn’t help much with stopping, which is the highest cause of road accident in winter months when roads are slippery and wet with snow, rain, and ice.

 4 wheel drive assists you with pull-offs and does assist with keeping the vehicle more stable.
 Cornering, however, is not improved by much and if you accelerate in a bend or are overconfident on a windy wet road, it makes no difference if you are driving a 2 wheel drive, All Wheel Drive or 4 Wheel drive, since once the traction is lost, it’s lost, and you are at the mercy of the laws of physics.
-The difference is that a 4 wheel drive might be able to hold on to traction a tad better or longer than a 2WD but it doesn’t mean that slowing down or applying safe driving practice in the rain isn’t necessary.
+The difference is that a 4 wheel drive might be able to hold on to traction a tad better or longer than a 2WD but it doesn’t mean that slowing down or applying the safe driving practice in the rain isn’t necessary.
 In fact, the only time when a 4 wheel drive will prove beneficial in the rain is when you apply the same rules of safe driving to a 4 wheel drive the way you would to a 2 wheel drive vehicle.
-Only then, can you confidently say, yes a 4 wheel drive is safer in wet roads than a 2WD.
+Only then, you can confidently say, yes a 4 wheel drive is safer on wet roads than a 2WD.
 It does not give you a license to be overconfident.

 Let’s see how rain affects traction